-Date Science Panel Science Coordinator PAC Executive Director Trustee Council May 2016 Do Not Fund Do Not Fund N/A N/A N/A Sept 2016 Do Not Fund Do Not Fund Do Not Do Not Fund Fund Fund interest in harmful algal blooms, bivalve mariculture, invasive species and to EVOSTC PIs currently sampling in PWS but who would be pleased to expand activities to the project area.
+Date Science Panel Science Coordinator PAC Executive Director Trustee Council May 2016 Do Not Fund Do Not Fund N/A N/A N/A Sept 2016 Do Not Fund Do Not Fund Do Not Fund Do Not Fund Fund interested in this project's study area, and, for example, the proposal may serve those with an interest in harmful algal blooms, bivalve mariculture, invasive species and to EVOSTC PIs currently sampling in PWS but who would be pleased to expand activities to the project area.
 However, the proposal did not demonstrate actual use of these data by other projects in either the Long-Term Monitoring Program or the Herring Program and it still remains to be seen just how relevant these data will be to EVOSTC.